Configure Adaptive Shaping

 - Click OK.

-- Click OK on the Edit Site Configuration popup window.
+- Click OK on the Edit Site window.

 Configure CoS on the Branch Interfaces